Ross Russell Trust

 • Written applications: Applications should be made in writing, clearly articulating the charitable purpose and alignment with the trust's broad mission

-• Registered charities: Ensure your organization is a registered charity in England, Scotland, or Wales
+• Registered charities: Ensure your organisation is a registered charity in England, Scotland, or Wales

-• Financial information: Be prepared to provide statement of accounts or financial information about your organization
+• Financial information: Be prepared to provide statement of accounts or financial information about your organisation

 Key Takeaways for Grant Writers